Stlba/P1---Powerlifting-Data-Analysis/README.md

 › Which country has the strongest / weakest lifters?

-› Powerlifting Popularity over the years
+› Powerlifting Popularity over the years / Is the participation increasing over the years?

+› How is age impacting different types of lifts such as bench, deadlift and squat?

+› How is gender impacting different types of lifts such as bench, deadlift and squat?

+› How is the gender split in different meets?
+Is it changing over the years?

 › What is the median age, weight, strength categorized by gender?

 › What is the media value of squat, benchpress and deadlift sorted after each weightclass?

+› Is the average weight lifted increasing over the years?

 › What's the highest and lowest Wilks Score?

 › Using dataset to categorize each liffter into an estimation of skillset [Beginner, Novice, Intermediate, Advanced, Elite]

 › Estimation of athlete potential by measuring the following mechanical biofactors: [Age, Gender, Weight, Height, Muscle Mass, Training Age, Muscle Architecture, Body Segment Lengths]